fawaz-alesayi/twitter-notes/README.md

 ### Environment Variables

-To get development environment variables
+To run a command with the environment variables set

 ```
+railway run "your command here"
+railway run "pnpm start"
 ```

 ### Deployment